Awideon/kyt-app-legal/README.md

 # kyt-app-legal
-Legal documents for the Kyt mobile app.
+Legal documents for the Kyt app.